Suzie is a busy mom with three energetic kids. She loves finding and sharing activities and solutions to help her fellow moms stay sane.

 If, despite all your best efforts, your child still gets infected, here is a very cheap, effective and chemical-free way to get rid of nits and head lice.

 Remember, head lice are spread very easily, and an infection has nothing to do with your hygiene or cleanliness.
-Really, they are just an annoying pest that affect countless families.
+Really, they are just annoying pests that affect countless families.